 First, start with the Free Application for Federal School Aid.
 The FAFSA is relatively easy, but it takes time to complete.
 Your school’s financial aid advisor will be able to help if you get stuck.
 The earlier your application is in, the more aid you may receive.

 To begin the financial aid process, you MUST fill out the FAFSA form.

-When it comes to financial aid for mechanic programs, grants are the most desired because they don’t need to be repaid.
-The two most widely known are the Free Application for Federal School Aid (FAFSA mentioned above) and/or the Pell Grant.
+When it comes to financial aid, grants are generally more desired because they don't need to be repaid.
+The most common grant students receive is the Pell Grant.

-There are other grants available.
+There are other grants available too.
 For example, some states have lottery and scholarship grants.